david-maddison/911-events/README.md

 ## Features

-Home page - This is the main landing page, which allows the user access and to view all the pages on the website.
+Home - This is the main landing page, which allows the user access and to view all the pages on the website.
 The user is given a brief explanation of the website and has the option to join the mailing list to be kept up to date.

-About page - This page explains who is responsible for the website and why it was setup.
+About - This page explains who is responsible for the website and why it was setup.

-News page - This page will provide links to articles and videos all relating to the Porsche 911.
+News - This page will provide links to articles and videos all relating to the Porsche 911.

-Events page - This page will provide links to recent events and future planned events related to the Porsche 911.
+Events - This page will provide links to recent events and future planned events related to the Porsche 911.

-Join Us page - This will give the user the chance to complete a short form in order to join the 911 Events mailing list.
+Join Us - This will give the user the chance to complete a short form in order to join the 911 Events mailing list.

 Contact - This will provide contact details for users to get in touch with the owners of the site.